codertheashish/AR-Eye-Tracking/README.md

 ### Ashish Kumar Prajapati

-- GitHub:
+* GitHub:
 https://github.com/codertheashish
-- LinkedIn:
+* LinkedIn:
 https://www.linkedin.com/in/ashish-kumar-prajapati-3b6858301

 ---

-⭐ If you like this project, give it a star on GitHub.
+⭐ If you found this project useful, consider giving it a star on GitHub!